gdamjan/uwsgi-linux-jail/README.md

 =============================

 A custom jail/namespace plugin for uwsgi, requires Linux kernel >= 3.8 and CONFIG_USER_NS enabled in the kernel (as well as the other CONFIG_*_NS options).
-It's hardcoded to only my use case.
+It's hardcoded to be practical to my own use case.

 Features